 The By Brook (also known as the Bybrook) trickles through Castle Combe before joining the River Avon just before Bath.
 Walk down The Street and cross over the stone bridge, then look behind you and you’ll see Castle Combe’s postcard shot – with the packhorse bridge and Water Lane weavers’ cottages in the foreground and the village stretching uphill behind them.

 A photoshoot on the bridge is one of the most popular things to do in Castle Combe.
-But it’s a real Instagram hotspot so you’ll need to get there early or late in the day outside of the busy summer months if you want to get the bridge to yourself.
+But it’s a real Instagram hotspot so you’ll need to get there early or late in the day and visit outside of the busy summer months if you want to get the bridge to yourself.
 And keep an eye out for passing cars – although you don’t usually see them in the photos they do often drive over the bridge.

 Film locations

-With no modern buildings, no telegraph poles and no TV aerials (all wiring is underground), it’s no surprise that Castle Combe has become popular with film studios making period dramas.
+With no modern buildings, no telegraph poles and no TV aerials (all wiring is buried underground), it’s no surprise that Castle Combe has become popular with film studios making period dramas.
 It got its first taste of film stardom as the seaside town of Puddleby-on-the Marsh in the 1967 musical film Dr Dolittle starring Rex Harrison – despite not being anywhere near the sea.

 Explorer Sir Ranulph Fiennes narrowly avoided jail for trying to blow up a 20-foot concrete dam on the By Brook built by 20th Century Fox after disgruntled villagers were concerned it would spoil their beautiful village.